Ten common signs of dementia

 - relying more on reminder notes or electronic devices as memory aids

-- relying often on family members for things they used to be able to handle on their own
+- needing help for things they used to do on their own

 Difficulty in planning or solving problems